 The TOD tests are norm-referenced, meaning that TOD raw scores can be converted to normative scores (in this case, IQ-type standard scores with a mean of 100 and a standard deviation of 15).
 The standard score expresses the position or location of a person’s raw score within the distribution of raw scores in the normative sample.
 For example, a standard score of 110 means that a person's raw score is two-thirds of a standard greater than the mean raw score of normative group.
 Users of the TOD print materials can convert raw scores into standards scores with the look-up tables in the Appendix.
 The TOD digital apps perform this conversion as part of the scoring and reporting process.

 The TOD tests measure cognitive and linguistic abilities that increase with chronological age.
 Because of this, the TOD requires age-stratified norms (i.e., age-stratified raw-to-standard-score lookup tables).
-To construct these age-stratified norms, we used cNORM (insert ref), a library of functions in the R programming language. cNORM has two primary features:
+To construct these age-stratified norms, we used cNORM (Lenhard et al., 2018), a package for the R statistical platform. cNORM has two primary features:

 It is a continuous, regression-based modeling process, which uses the variance of the entire normative sample to correct for age-specific distributional anomalies and sampling error.

-It is a non-parametric method, meaning that the modeling process does not directly model age-group distribution parameters (e.g., mean, variance) and make no assumptions about these parameters.
+It is a distribution-free method, meaning that the modeling process does not directly model age-group distribution parameters (e.g., mean, variance) and make no assumptions about these parameters.
 As a result, cNORM can generate useful normative models, even when processing non-normally distributed input samples.

 cNORM operates by modeling the raw score (r) as a function of person location (l, expressed as a percentile rank or other normative score) and the explanatory variable of age (a, expressed as a continuous age variable, or a discrete variable such as age-group membership or grade level).
 Age is “explanatory” in the sense that the latent ability for which r is an indicator increases with age, and that increase is presumably caused by the developmental changes that accompany the passage of time and increasing age.
 The functional relationship among these variables can be expressed as:

-r = f(l,a)
+E(r)=fl,a

-To create the raw-to-standard-score mapping required for clinical applications of the TOD tests, this functional relationship must be modeled operationalized as a multiple regression equation.
-To determine the optimal regression equation, cNORM employs the mathematical methods of the Taylor polynomial series.
-Representing equation 1 as a Taylor series yields:
+To create the raw-to-standard-score mapping required for clinical applications of the TOD tests, this functional relationship must be modeled, operationalized as a multiple regression equation.
+To determine the optimal regression equation, cNORM employs the mathematical methods of Taylor series.
+Strictly speaking, the Taylor series is an infinite expression, but for practical purposes, much of the variance in the functional relationship can be estimated with a finite expansion by reducing the polynomial to the degree k, which is 4 by default.
+The Taylor series is thus simplified to a Taylor polynomial and consequently reduced to a model selection question for the following regression function:

-Taylor equation

-Briefly, an expansion of this polynomial series can be used to estimate the functional relationship in terms of a multiple regression equation.
-Strictly speaking, the Taylor series is an infinite expansion, but for practical purposes, much of the variance in the functional relationship can be estimated with a finite expansion, usually with five or fewer terms.
-The parameter k specifies the number of terms in the expansion.

-In applying the Taylor polynomial mathematics to the normative sample, each person in the sample yields values of r, l, and a.
-These values are used to estimate the value of the constant c, though a regression analysis in which a and l are predictors of r.
+r=i,j=0kci,jliaj

+The predictors in the regression function include all powers of age and location and their linear combinations up to power k. cNORM selects the most relevant predictors and estimates all constants c to approximate r with the desired precision and as few predictors as possible.
+Usually, regression functions with five terms or less suffice to reach a total share of variance explained in the norm data with R2 .99.

 The analysis proceeds in steps:

 The normative sample is partitioned into roughly equal-sized age groups (or, alternatively, is grouped by grade levels).